Three Days Grace discography

 Their fifth studio album Human was released on March 31, 2015.
 Its first two singles "Painkiller" and "I Am Machine" reached number one on the US Mainstream Rock chart.
+"Human Race", and "Fallen Angel" were released for radio airplay as well.
 They released their sixth studio album Outsider on March 9, 2018.
-The album was preceded by its lead single "The Mountain".
+The album was preceded by its lead single "The Mountain", "Infra-Red", and "Right Left Wrong".
 Their seventh studio album Explosions was released on May 6, 2022.
 The album spawned three singles, "So Called Life", "Lifetime" and "I Am the Weapon".
 Their eighth studio album Alienation was released on August 22, 2025.
-The album was preceded by its lead single "Mayday" and its second single "Apologies".
+The album was preceded by its lead single "Mayday", its second single "Apologies", its third single "Kill Me Fast", and its fourth single "Don't Wanna Go Home Tonight".

 All but one of their singles ("Riot" in 2007) have charted in the top 10 on the Billboard Mainstream Rock Songs chart.
 In September 2018, "Infra-Red" became their fourteenth song to top the chart, breaking Van Halen's record for most number-one songs on the chart.
-As of 2025, they have 19 number-one singles on that chart, one behind Shinedown's total of 20.
-They also have 20 number-one singles under the US Active Rock chart.
+As of 2026, they have 21 number-one singles on that chart, two behind Shinedown's total of 23.
+They also have 22 number-one singles under the US Active Rock chart.
 The band has sold over 10 million albums and singles combined worldwide.